OpenGHz/Imitate-All/README.md

 ### Executing Commands

-Navigate to the act folder and activate the conda environment:
+Navigate to the repo folder and activate the conda environment:

 ```bash
 conda activate aloha